Recovery point objective definition

 - Data protection.
 Without proper protection, your data remains susceptible to potential loss and corruption.
 A correctly established recovery point objective with automated backups preserves your data integrity and provides usable copies of lost or corrupted information.

 - Regulatory compliance.
 Companies can use backup copies of their lost data to make their case for compliance and to meet audit requirements.
 It is also important to note that data copies may have to be stored in specific locales to satisfy some regional regulations.

 Does Metallic support recovery point objectives?

 Yes!
 Metallic Backup as a Service (BaaS) solution supports your RPOs and a wide range of data backup and protection services.
-The Metallic BaaS portfolio includes data backup and recovery for SaaS application data including Office 365, Salesforce; endpoints; databases, files and object storage; and VMs (virtual machines) and Kubernetes.
+The Metallic BaaS portfolio includes data backup and recovery for SaaS application data including Microsoft 365, Salesforce; endpoints; databases, files and object storage; and VMs (virtual machines) and Kubernetes.
 Metallic Cloud Storage is also available as a cloud backup target location.
 These solutions protect data on-premises or in the cloud, for future-proof data protection, whatever your needs.

 A free trial designed for your real world